I was born and raised in North Jersey and currently attend UNC-Chapel Hill majoring in photojournalism.

 My journey with photography is extremely typical and atypical at the same time.

-My father first handed a camera when I was 12 years old and immediately fell in love with the idea of capturing a moment and making it all my own.
-I roamed the local woods near my house teaching myself everything from exposure to composition.
-I was unsure what type of photography I wanted to pursue for a long time as I found all aspects so beautiful.
+My father first handed me a camera when I was 12 years old and I immediately fell in love with the idea of capturing a moment and sharing it with others.
+I began roaming the local woods near my house teaching myself everything from exposure to composition.

-In November of 2014, photography took on a new meaning for me when my father passed away from cancer.
+In November 2014, photography took on a new meaning for me when my father passed away from cancer.
 It became my escape and my therapy.
 At the same time, through orally telling my father's story, I saw the power of storytelling and the difference it can make on so many lives.

-Since arriving in Chapel Hill, I have worked as a photo staffer and editor for the Daily Tar Heel.
-I have covered a wide variety of stories and events including the 2016 Charlotte protests, President Obama's visit to UNC's campus and the 2017 NCAA men's basketball tournament and National Championship.
-I have also won various awards from the North Carolina College Media Association.
+Since arriving in Chapel Hill, I have worked as an intern, staffer and photo editor for various organizations including The Charlotte Observer, The Daily Tar Heel, Argyle Report and the UNC Athletic Department.
+I have covered a wide variety of stories and events including the 2016 Charlotte protests, President Obama's visit to UNC's campus, the 2017 NCAA men's basketball national championship and an investigative piece exposing corruption in a hotel in Charlotte.